NathanielGaffney/beer_critic/README.md

 Beer Critic
 ===========

+Due to changes in pricing and requirements, the server side hosting from Heroku is currently unavailable.
+Feel free to browse the back-end code in the Github Repo while the necessary changes are being made to bring the public version back online.

 This app is the perfect way to keep track of your favorite beers, so that you can always remember if you've tried one when talking to your friends.

 Deployed Version